By Dr. Pellumb Kabashi, DBA, MBA, CES, CFE, EA

 Common Pitfalls We See

 The two biggest mistakes are partial moves and stale documents.
 A partial move means changing your driver’s license but still spending most of the year in your old state and keeping your social and professional life there.
 A stale document means a trust drafted twenty years ago in another state under tax law that no longer applies the way it did then.
 The federal estate exemption is higher than in the past, and many of the planning assumptions baked into older documents are due for review regardless of state.
+A partial move is also exactly what invites a Florida residency audit from your former state, which is why documenting a clean break matters.
+The risk is highest in a year with a large liquidity event, and our guide on moving to Florida before selling a business explains how to time the move around that kind of sale.

 In our practice, success at how to establish Florida residency comes down to one principle: do less in your old state, not just more in Florida.
 Florida residency rules for high net worth taxpayers punish ambiguity.